-Beaver Scouts are our youngest section, made up of girls and boys aged between 6 and 8 years of age.
+Beaver Scouts are girls and boys aged between 6 and 8 years of age.

 Across the district they can be found making things, playing games, learning something new, looking at the world around them and making some long lasting friendships.
 It could be as random as singing one week to visiting someone who helps us the next week.